mozilla/moztrap/docs/standards.rst

 Within each group, order imports alphabetically.

 For imports from within MozTrap, use explicit relative imports for imports from the same package or the parent package (i.e.  where the explicit relative import path begins with one or two dots).
 For more distant imports, it's usually more readable to give the full absolute path.
-Thus, for code in ``cc.view.manage.runs.views``, you could do ``from .forms import AddRunForm`` and ``from ..cases.forms import AddCaseForm``, but it's probably better to do ``from cc.view.lists import decorators`` rather than ``from ....lists import decorators``; more than two dots become difficult to distinguish visually.
+Thus, for code in ``moztrap.view.manage.runs.views``, you could do ``from .forms import AddRunForm`` and ``from ..cases.forms import AddCaseForm``, but it's probably better to do ``from moztrap.view.lists import decorators`` rather than ``from ....lists import decorators``; more than two dots become difficult to distinguish visually.

 Never use implicit relative imports; if an import does not begin with a dot, it should be a top-level module.
 In other words, if ``models.py`` is a sibling